The governed AI workspace

 IT sets up what each team can use

-• One tenant policy controls skills, tools, and integrations
+• Agent settings control skills, tools, and integrations

 • Approved skills and connectors only, nothing self-served